iv-menshenin/hideme/README.md

 ## file extraction

 How can my friend get the hidden file and verify its digital signature?
+He just has to specify a public key for the program to perform the verification of digital signature.
 ```shell
     ./hideme extract \
         --input=./encoded.png \